 - It guarantees that the document wasn’t modified in route.

 - It guarantees that no one else can read the document.

-For a lot of communication, item three isn’t necessary or even desired.
+For a lot of communication, item two isn’t necessary or even desired.
 For example, if I want to send a message out to 25 people, chances are pretty high that it isn’t extremely confidential.
 In fact, sending a separate message to each person encrypted with their public key might be quite a burden.
 However, I still may want each recipient to be guaranteed that the document came from me and that it wasn’t modified in transit–we want to put a digital signature on it that says guarantees who sent it and that it wasn’t modified.